Juliet Acheampong

 Juliet Acheampong (born 11 July 1991) is a Ghanaian women's international footballer who plays as a midfielder for the Ghana women's national football team (Black Queens) and Prisons Ladies.

-She plays professionally for Ånge IF in the Swedish Damallsvenskan.
+Acheampong joined Ånge IF for the 2016 season.
+She made 12 appearances for the team in Division 2.

 International career

 As a member of the Ghana women's national football team, she competed at the 2014 African Women's Championship.